harryvince/harryvince/README.md

 ## I'm an Apprentice Cloud DevOps Engineer, who also messes with his own projects.

 - 🔭 I recently started working on Docker Images and Setup Automation for Environments
-- 🎓 My current Graduation date is set for March 2023
+- 🎓 My current Graduation date is set for July 2023